Generic Name: hydrocortisone acetate and pramoxine hydrochloride

 Pramoxine hydrochloride is a topical anesthetic agent which provides temporary relief from itching and pain.
 It acts by stabilizing the neuronal membrane of nerve endings with which it comes into contact.

-Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestation of Cushing’s syndrome, hyperglycemia, and glucosuria in some patients.
+PRECAUTIONS: General: Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing's syndrome, hyperglycemia, and glucosuria in some patients.
 Conditions which augment systemic absorption include the application of the more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings.

 Therefore, patients receiving a large dose of a potent topical steroid applied to a large surface area and under an occlusive dressing should be evaluated periodically for evidence of HPA axis suppression by using the urinary free cortisol and ACTH stimulation tests.
 If HPA axis suppression is noted, an attempt should be made to withdraw the drug, to reduce the frequency of application, or to substitute a less potent steroid.

 Recovery of HPA axis function is generally prompt and complete upon discontinuation of the drug.
 Infrequently, signs and symptoms of steroid withdrawal may occur, requiring supplemental systemic corticosteroids.
-Children may absorb proportionally larger amount of topical corticosteroids and thus be more susceptible to systemic toxicity.
-(See PRECAUTIONS-Pediatric Use.)
+Children may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity.
+(See PRECAUTIONS-Pediatric Use)

 If irritation develops, topical corticosteroids should be discontinued and appropriate therapy instituted.

-In the presence of dermatological infection, the use of an appropriate antifungal or antibacterial agent should be instituted.
-If a favorable response does not occur promptly, the corticosteroids should be discontinued until the infection has been adequately controlled.
+In the presence of dermatological infections, the use of an appropriate antifungal or antibacterial agent should be instituted.
+If a favorable response does not occur promptly the corticosteroid should be discontinued until the infection has been adequately controlled.